ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 1. The AS sets the Content-Format of the request to be either:

-   * the one specified by the profile of ACE used, if the CBOR byte string STR conveyed by the "to_rs" parameter is not tagged; or, otherwise
+   * the one employed in the profile of ACE used, if the CBOR byte string STR conveyed by the "to_rs" parameter is not tagged; or, otherwise

    * the one associated with the tag number TN of the tagged CBOR byte string STR conveyed by the "to_rs" parameter.